-Unit aim (s) This unit aims to develop the knowledge and skills required to administer legal files.
-Upon completion of this unit, learners will have developed an understanding of the administration of legal files and will be able to maintain, close, and archive a legal file.
-Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: CFABAB111 Administer legal files
+2.6 Take action to ensure that administrative services are provided to agreed standards Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to manage an office facility.
+Upon completion of this unit, learners will have developed an understanding of the management of an office facility and will be able to apply thiswhen managing and maintaining an officefacility.
+Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unitand relevant national occupational standards Business & Administration (2013) National Occupational Standards: • CFABAA118 Manage an office facility